 \subsubsection{Input Embedding Module}

-Taking the bipartite graph representation of instance $U$ as input, the input embedding module exploits the raw features and topology of the bipartite graph to produce a high-dimensional embedding for each market node and product node.
-GNN is an effective framework that naturally operates on graph-structured data and learns relational information through message-passing between the nodes on the graph \citep{r_8, r_52}.
-Therefore, we leverage GNNs in the input embedding module to embed the bipartite graph and capture the relations between markets and products.
+Taking the bipartite graph representation of instance $U$ as input, the input embedding module exploits the raw features and topology of the bipartite graph and produces a high-dimensional embedding for each market node and product node.
+GNN is an effective framework that naturally operates on graph-structured data for learning relational information through message-passing between the nodes on the graph \citep{r_8}.
+Therefore, we incorporate GNNs into our input embedding module to embed the bipartite graph and capture the relations between markets and products.

-Considering the feature heterogeneity of the bipartite graph representation, we first normalize the raw node and edge features by the product demands and linearly project them into the initial embeddings with a uniform dimension.
-Then, based on the structure of the input bipartite graph, we design a two-phase message-passing procedure that updates the initial node embeddings by aggregating information across the market nodes and product nodes: the first phase is performed to update the embeddings of product nodes, followed by the second phase that updates the embeddings of market nodes.
+Considering the feature heterogeneity of the bipartite graph representation, we first normalize the node and edge features by the product demand values, and linearly project them into a uniform-dimensional space as initial embeddings.
+To exploit the structure of the bipartite graph, we introduce a two-phase message-passing procedure that updates the initial node embeddings by aggregating information across the market nodes and product nodes: the first phase is performed to update the embeddings of product nodes, followed by the second phase that updates the embeddings of market nodes.
 Specifically, let $g_k^{\text{init}}$, $h_m^{\text{init}}$ and $e_{km}^{\text{init}}$ denote the initial embeddings of product node $k$, market node $m$, and edge $(k, m)$, respectively.
-The two-phase update is processed as follows:
+The two-phase update proceeds as follows: